 Malvern College was founded in 1865 in Worcestershire, UK and together with its primary school, The Downs Malvern, it provides quality education for both boys and girls aged from 3 to 18 years.
 Renowned as an innovator in education, the school pioneered the adoption of Nuffield Science (introduction of experiments into Science education), Language Laboratories, Ingenuity tests, Duke of Edinburgh award scheme and other educational innovations in schools.
 It received “Outstanding” rankings from the Office for Standards in Education and the Independent Schools Inspectorate.
-Thanks to its academic rigour and pursuit of holistic education, it has produced renowned alumni including two prime ministers (one of whom is the current Malaysian Prime Minister, Mr. Najib Razak), three Nobel Prize winners, as well as famous writer C.S.
+Thanks to its academic rigour and pursuit of holistic education, it has produced renowned alumni including two prime ministers (one of whom is the current Malaysian Prime Minister, Mr. Najib Razak), four Nobel Prize winners, as well as famous writer C.S.
 Lewis, author of the Chronicles of Narnia.

 Due to its strong position at the forefront of educational development and its sharing of the belief in the importance of both academic and extra-curricular education, the College was one of the first UK schools to adopt the International Baccalaureate (IB).
 Malvern College has now acquired an enviable reputation of being one of the best and most established schools in the country and comfortably beats the world average in all subject areas.
 The College’s IB graduates regularly average over 36 points (the world average was 29.9 in 2013) and over the last 11 years, 26% of students on average have scored 40 points (40 points normally being considered to be the Oxford and Cambridge minimum entry requirement).
 It is equally strong at A-level provision, where the results were consistently ranked within 10% among all the independent schools in the UK.